 Here are quick links to some especially popular resources.

-- The New York State Committee on Open Government for information from government offices
+- The New York State Committee on Open Government has resources on how to get information from government offices.

 - Fact sheets on freedom of information and open meeting laws.

 - League of Women Voters for a directory of contact information for local elected officials

 - The Sunlight Foundation for data about government contracts, employees, and activities.

 - The State Comptroller's Open Book and Public Authorities sites.

 - The Public Accountability Initiative, a PPG partner, maintains Little Sis, a free data base of who-knows-whom at the heights of business and government.

 - PPG's fact sheets on government entities offer short profiles of a wide range of public bodies.